distributed-text-services/specifications/Collection-API.md

-# Distributed Text Services - Collection API
+# Distributed Text Services API - Collections Endpoint

 The collections endpoint is used for navigating collections.
 A collection contains metadata for the collection itself and an array of members.
 Each member is either a collection or the metadata for a document.